ansible/ansible/docs/docsite/rst/playbooks_conditionals.rst

         ignore_errors: True

       - command: /bin/something
-        when: result|failed
+        when: result is failed

-      # In older versions of ansible use |success, now both are valid but succeeded uses the correct tense.
+      # In older versions of ansible use ``success``, now both are valid but succeeded uses the correct tense.
       - command: /bin/something_else
-        when: result|succeeded
+        when: result is succeeded

       - command: /bin/still/something_else
-        when: result|skipped
+        when: result is skipped

 .. note:: both `success` and `succeeded` work (`fail`/`failed`, etc).